JetBrains/lincheck/docs/parameter-generation.md

 > Get the full code of the example [here](../src/jvm/test/org/jetbrains/kotlinx/lincheck/test/guide/MultiMapTest.kt).

-`MultiMap` implementation uses `java.util.concurrent.ConcurrentHashMap` as a building block and testing in the model checking mode may take a while due to the significant number of interleavings to check.
+`MultiMap` implementation uses `java.util.concurrent.ConcurrentHashMap` as a building block and testing via the model checking strategy may take a while due to the significant number of interleavings to check.
 Considering implementation of the `ConcurrentHashMap` to be correct we can optimize and increase coverage of model checking.
 Go to [the next section](modular-testing.md) for details.